artefactual-labs/archivematica-acceptance-tests/README.rst

    - General (i.e., reusable) step functions should be defined in steps/steps.py.
-   - Feature-specific step functions should be defined in sister modules to steps/steps.py that are named after the feature, e.g., steps/aip-encryption-steps.py.
+   - Feature-specific step functions should be defined in sister modules to steps/steps.py that are named after the feature, e.g., steps/aipencryptsteps.py.

-2. Place re-usable logic in steps files in steps/utils.py and import it in steps files.
+2. Place reusable logic in steps files in steps/utils.py and import it in steps files.

 3. Use tags for works in progress and non-executable features.